Reading Time: 4 Minutes 16 Seconds

 In the new location, a two-storey reinforced concrete foundations were built.

-The church was reopened on November 4th 1988, but the restoration of the interiors continued during the following years.
+The church reopened on 4th November 1988, but the restoration of the interiors continued during the following years.

-Only on June 19th and 20th 1993 the solemn consecration took place, carried out by bishop Josef Koukl.
+Only on June 19th and 20th 1993 the solemn consecration took place, by bishop Josef Koukl.

 The Church of the Assumption is the oldest preserved monument in Most.